semibran/lattice/README.md

 }
 ```

-At first glance, such a system may look like a no-brainer to you.
+At first glance, such a system may look like a no-brainer.
 Getting and setting the value of  `world.data[y][x]` enables the access and modification of individual tiles.
 Pretty natural, right?

 Don't get me wrong, due to its inherent simplicity and widespread use in beginner programming tutorials, I've actually used this kind of model countless times in the past.
 Recently, however, I've noticed that it's plagued by **two major flaws**: